 Churchills, or Churchill cigars, are almost as well-known as Cubans.
-Naturally, Churchills are named after famed WW2 Prime Minister, Winston Churchill.
+Naturally, the Churchills are named after famed WW2 Prime Minister, Winston Churchill.
 But it wasn’t always this way.
 It used to be that old Winston smoked ‘Clemenceaus’.
 So, when did that change, and why?

-What are Churchill Cigars?
+What are the Churchill Cigars?

+Churchills are large cigars measuring between 6.75 and 7 inches long and have a 48-50 ring gauge.
 Over the past few decades, some cigar makers have introduced short, wide, and petite varieties of the famed cigar.
 But, these are not true Churchills.

 Winston Churchill’s Smoking

 Fox, by the way, was not the only store selling him cigars.
-It goes without saying that Winston spent an exceptional amount of money on cigars.
-One of his private secretaries once remarked that he got used to the idea that Winston’s weekly cigar habit often amounted to more money then his monthly salary.
+It goes without saying that Churchill spent an exceptional amount of money on cigars.
+One of his private secretaries once remarked that he got used to the idea that Churchill’s weekly cigar habit often amounted to more money than his monthly salary.

 Churchill was certainly hard-smoking and his drinking habits almost matched those of his smoking.
 Perhaps, the most remarkable thing about this was that he almost never appeared drunk.
 When asked how he managed to stay sober in spite of drinking enough alcohol to put other men on the floor, Churchill wry replied, “Practice.”
 Many world leaders of that time and afterward were able to get away with, and even benefited from, such public images.
 FDR was no exception.
 Neither was John F. Kennedy.

 When Churchill Cigars Became Churchills

 But the question remains: When did Churchills become Churchills?
 The history here is somewhat murky.
-There are stories that Winston visited the Romeo y Julieta company while in Cuba, but little evidence for this exists.
+There are stories that Winston Churchill visited the Romeo y Julieta company while in Cuba, but little evidence for this exists.
 Odds are, Churchill actually had little to do with his favorite cigars taking on his namesake.
 Although, he would have been delighted by it.

 What appears to have happened is this.
-Soon after, Winston’s three businessmen: David Knight, John Croley, and Robert approached the Churchill family.
+Soon after, Churchill’s three businessmen: David Knight, John Croley, and Robert approached the Churchill family.
 They ask if they could use his name on a Romeo y Julieta cigar.
 When this took place is uncertain.
-But it was most likely while Winston himself was still alive.
+But it was most likely while Churchill himself was still alive.
 This comes as a surprise to those who know Churchill.
 That’s because he was always protective over potential exploitation of his name for commercial reasons.
 When it came to his favorite cigars, though, he was willing to make an exception.

-The Romeo y Julieta company soon renamed their ‘Clemenceaus’ cigars as ‘Churchills’ in honor of their favorite customer.
+The Romeo y Julieta company soon renamed their Clemenceaus cigars as Churchills in honor of their favorite customer.

 Why Churchill Smoked

 Although renowned for his steadfast leadership, Churchill suffered periods of uncertainty throughout his life.
-This included severe depressions he called his “black dog” moods.
+This included severe depressions he called his black dog moods.

 “How can I tell that the soothing influence of tobacco upon my nervous system may not have enabled me to comfort myself with calm and courtesy in some awkward personal encounter or negotiation, or carried me serenely through some critical hours of anxious waiting?
-How can I tell that my temper would have been as sweet or my companionship as agreeable, if I had abjured from my youth the goddess nicotine?”
+How can I tell that my temper would have been as sweet or my companionship as agreeable if I had abjured from my youth the goddess nicotine?”